 For Denmark's social partners, the impact of the EES on national and regional/local employment policy is not obvious.
 The most recent findings even tend to show that it is extremely limited2.
 Danish employment policy, and in particular its activation measures, were developed before the Luxembourg process got under way.
-Conversely, it is clearly established today that the Swedish model, and to a lesser extent the Danish model, were used by the tend to state that they are not happy European Commission in preparing the EES3.
+Conversely, it is clearly established today that the Swedish model, and to a lesser extent European Commission in preparing the EES3.
 Adjustments to Danish employment policy linked to the development and under the influence of the EES can, moreover, be identified through the process of development of the NAPs and the recommendations drawn up by the European Commission.